Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ```

 At first i thought we were just supposed to ssh intp the localhost and submit
-the password, which was wrong
+the password, which was wrong.

 Then i tried netcat, since then if the localhost is listening i could chat with it
 and send "sumbit" the password, which worked, the command used: